 For larger amounts or long term storage, divide your bitcoin savings between:

-I hope you find this guide useful and that you now are better informed and ready to take control over your economic future, and take it out of the hands of the corrupt corporatist banking and political system.
+I hope you find this guide useful and that you now feel sufficiently informed and ready to take control over your economic future, and take it out of the hands of the corrupt banking and political system.